kevboutin/crudApp/README.md

 It follows the same steps as above, except the request type is DELETE instead of PUT.

 We have covered all the operations in a CRUD, but left with a small thing.
 The `$resource` function also has an optional fourth parameter.
 This is a hash with custom settings.
-Currently, there is only one setting available which is stripTrailingSlashes.
-By default this is set to true, which means trailing slashes will be removed from the URL you pass to $resource().
+Currently, there is only one setting available which is `stripTrailingSlashes`.
+By default this is set to true, which means trailing slashes will be removed from the URL you pass to `$resource()`.
 If you want to turn this off you can do so like this:

 ```javascript
 angular.module('myApp.services').factory('Entry', function($resource) {